An Imperial medical school in Singapore

 For further information please contact:

-- Paul Ratcliffe, Deputy Faculty Education Officer
+- Paul Ratcliffe, Deputy Director of Education Management

 A guide to the Lee Kong Chian School of Medicine, containing an overview of the new school, can be accessed below.